What Happens if Your Car Is Stolen With No Insurance?

 Use visible deterrents

-Steering wheel and brake pedal locks signal your car's protected.
-Thieves move on to easier targets.
+Steering wheel and brake pedal locks signal that the car is protected.
+Thieves look for easy targets and move on when they see them.

 6. 6